ginkgo-project/ginkgo/dev_tools/containers/README.md

 A name is given to the image through `-t tag`.
 It is required to append `localhost:5000/` to designate our server's local container registry.
 The base image (or dockerfile) is given through the `-f` argument.
-The path given here is `.`, this is not used in our case, it is the path where files to be put into the container can be found.
+The path given here is `.`.
+This is important if building an image from the `gko-nocuda-base` base image.
+This indicates the path where the relevant papi pre-built files (`papi/include/...`, etc) files to be put into the container can be found.
 ### Test the generated container
 The created container should be tested to ensure all supposed functionalities are present and properly working.
 Here is a standard procedure for this: